Mirakl

-Mirakl is a French cloud-based e-commerce software company jointly headquartered in Paris, France and Somerville, Massachusetts.
+Mirakl is a French e-commerce software company headquartered in Paris, France and Boston, Massachusetts.
 It provides online marketplace software to retailers, manufacturers and wholesalers.

 History

 Co-founders Philippe Corrot and Adrien Nussenbaum met in 2004 and founded Splitgames, a B2C e-commerce marketplace, together in 2006.
-Corrot and Nussenbaum later founded Mirakl in 2012.
+Splitgames was acquired by Fnac, a French retailer specialized in consumer electronics and entertainment goods in November 2008.
+Philippe Corrot and Adrien Nussenbaum then worked to develop Fnac's Marketplace activity, leading it for three years.
+They left Fnac and created Mirakl in 2012.

 In 2013, Mirakl opened its first UK office.
 Mirakl launched its Boston-area headquarters in 2015.

-Mirakl introduced the Mirakl Marketplace Platform for Services in 2017.
-That same year, Mirakl was included in Gartner's Hype Cycle for Digital Commerce: Marketplace Operation Applications.
-SAP became an official reseller of Mirakl's Marketplace Platform the following year.
-In 2018, the company launched Mirakl Catalog Manager (MCM) to improve product data quality.
-Mirakl Connect, a marketplace ecosystem platform, was launched in 2019.
+In 2019, Mirakl launched Mirakl Connect, a platform to connect the marketplace ecosystem.

-In 2020, Mirakl launched 66 new online marketplaces, including platforms for Carrefour, H&M Home, Decathlon, and Kroger.
+In 2020, Mirakl was first included in the Next40 Index by the French Tech Mission in 2020, following a $300 million funding round that made it the 10th French unicorn.
+The same year, Mirakl launched 66 new online marketplaces, including platforms for Carrefour, H&M, Decathlon, and Kroger.
 The company launched its StopCovid19.fr platform to help distribute Personal Protective Equipment to combat the COVID-19 pandemic.
 This included delivering 300,000 liters of hand sanitizer and 320,000 face masks in less than a week.
 Ahold Delhaize announced that it would launch its digital marketplace at the beginning of 2021 using Mirakl’s software platform.